-If you’re a current customer in one of the states that impose taxes on data services, you will notice the change on your bill for your data services starting in the fourth quarter of 2015.
-(There has been no change to our voice services taxation practices.)
+If you’re a current customer in one of the states that impose taxes on data services, you will notice the change on your bill for your data products, software licenses or data processing services starting in the first quarter of 2016.
+(The relevant taxes are already being applied to voice services such as Cloud PBX, SIP Trunking, etc., so there is no change to our voice services taxation practices.)
 This will simplify your accounting because you no longer have to calculate and pay the use tax on taxable products purchased from Intermedia.

 Which services are considered “data services”?

-Sales tax and use tax only apply to data services.
+Sales tax and use tax only apply to data services such as Exchange Email or SecuriSync.
 Voice services are subject to different taxation policies under telecom taxation laws.
-To simplify the distinction, Intermedia defines all of its services to be “data services” except Hosted PBX*, SIP Trunking and our Individual Voice Services (800 numbers, conference calling, etc.)
+To simplify the distinction, Intermedia defines all of its services to be “data services” except Cloud PBX*, SIP Trunking and our Individual Voice Services (800 numbers, conference calling, etc.)

-* A small subset of Intermedia Hosted PBX customers may be subject to sales tax on the “user charge” line-item.
-Intermedia classifies this portion of the Hosted PBX service as a “data service."
-This is only applicable to some versions of our Hosted PBX service.
+* A small subset of Intermedia Cloud PBX customers may be subject to sales tax on the “user charge” line-item.
+Intermedia classifies this portion of the Cloud PBX service as a “data service."
+This is only applicable to some versions of our Cloud PBX service.

 Why does Intermedia charge taxes for data services?

-We do so because many states impose sales tax on cloud-based or SaaS services.
+We do so because many states impose sales tax on cloud-based or SaaS services, software licenses, or data processing services.
 They mandate that either the providers of these services must collect sales taxes, or that the customers must pay “use tax” on the purchase of these products or services.